nazmulnabil/top_flutter_repo/README.md

 [Model:Holds backend logic,
  View:The user interface where all the visible views and animations are housed.
  This is the layer where users interacts with app like giving user input in this case.
- Viewmodel: It is the ui adapter/controller whic sits in between other two.
+ Viewmodel: It is the ui adapter/controller which sits in between other two.
  In our case bloc plays the role as viewmodel.
 ]

 State Management System -> Bloc[Business logic component ...

-This is a flutter application where an user can search for popular github repositories...
+This is a flutter application where a user can search for popular github repositories...
 In case of 'Flutter' keyword The app will fetch top 50 flutter repositories [based on total star count]from github api.